Sean-Everett/GT-Cybersecurity-Bootcamp/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - The load balancer ensures that each host is not overloaded with requests.
-- The load balancer allow you to scale the number of servers hosting the site on the backend without affecting the site's availability.
+- The load balancer allows you to scale the number of servers hosting the site on the backend without affecting the site's availability.
 - The load balancer can also handle SSL requests.
 Our DVWA website is only doing HTTP in this scenario.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system monitoring.